Cereba - AI Powered Onboarding Setup

 What We Cut or Delayed

-• Redundant questions (like campaign engagement prompts) were consolidated.
-Asking the same thing twice — even in different contexts — felt repetitive to users.
+Redundant questions (like campaign knowledge base) were consolidated.
+Asking the same thing twice, even in different contexts felt extremely repetitive to users.

 Guided onboarding user journey map